 Bask – to make warm by genial heat.

 Enrage – to infuriate.

-Polar – pertaining to the poles of a sphere, especially of the earth.
+Polar – about the poles of a sphere, especially of the earth.

 Ruth – a feeling of pity, distress, or grief.

-Wane – to diminish in size and brilliancy.
+Wane – to diminish in size and brilliance.